Sunmisola Kolawole

 Sunmisola’s leadership style:

-As a leader, what is sunmisola more likely to?
+As a leader, what is sunmisola more likely to do on the board?

 "student leadership SHOULD feel more Inclusive and less Intimidating.” - sunmisola